Kingsport's Robinson is on the right path

 She won the middle school district tournament last season going unbeaten at 10-0 and was fourth at the region behind three eighth-graders.

-She is currently ranked inside the top 300 nationally in the Peggy Kirk futures division after just two tournaments.
+Currently, she is ranked inside the top 300 nationally in the Peggy Kirk futures division after just two tournaments.
 She’s ranked at the top of her age group in the Tennessee Sneds Tour.

 Playing against high schoolers on the Sneds Tour this year, she has placed either first or second in nine of 11 tournaments and has not placed outside the top three.

-Should the Tri-Cities team win again, it would qualify for the national tournament in Phoenix.
+Should the Tri-Cities team win again, it would qualify for the national tournament in Phoenix, Arizona.

 “I think we have a pretty good chance at qualifying,” Barnes said.
 “I had a team a few years ago finish second, but we have a pretty big region.
 Our region includes teams from Tennessee, Kentucky and all the gulf states.”